How are Business Energy Bills Calculated?

 The biggest savings that can be made on your business energy are likely to be from investigating different tariffs and suppliers.
 This way, suppliers are competing for your business, which in turn, drives down prices – It doesn’t work every time, but you’re more likely to get a positive result this way.

-Discover if there is a cheaper option for business energy contracts by getting in touch with Exchange Utility on 0800 9777 000 or by completing the online form below.
+Discover if there is a more suitable business energy contract for your business by getting in touch with our business energy experts on 0800 9777 000.
 You will receive expert advice on reducing your energy costs, as well as a great range of UK business energy tariffs for you to choose from.

 Is there a difference between how gas and electricity bills are calculated?

-The only difference between how electricity and gas bills are calculated is that the units of gas that you use has to be converted into Kilowatt Hours.
+The only difference between how electricity and gas bills are calculated is that the units of gas that you use have to be converted into Kilowatt Hours.

-Both are based on a set period of time.
+✔ Both are based on a set period.

 How to ensure you are being billed accurately